Spider-Admin/Spider/README.md

 ## Run

 Run Spider with `bin/spider help` to view short usage information.
 Before the first start, the database of Spider must be initialized with `bin/spider init`.
-Alternatively you can use my database of Spider, a key to the recent SQL-dump can be found on the About / FAQ page in (Clean-)Spider.
+Alternatively you can use my database of Spider, all existing database dumps can be found on [Spider - Database](http://localhost:8888/USK@-nBg4wrsA8fSoTGCqFb0kZjAetx4V61VemQlfvJ4GB0,K~v87jvyRl85a4U6mfI8L6ByNIp4Vn~0PwSzuRNgzus,AQACAAE/spider-database/17/) [^1].

 ## Important files